 Tree is a very basic immutable tree class.
 A Tree can have multiple children and has one parent.
-The parent of a tree is established when a Tree is added as the child of another Tree.
+The parent and child of a tree are established when a Tree is created.

 Defines a base immutable tree type.
-This type can then be used to create a TokenTree which maps a sentence.
+This type can then be used to create a SentenceTree which maps a sentence.
 This type is meant to be limited in scope and use and not as a general tree builder module.

+'''

 class pyconll.tree.tree.Tree(data, children)

+'''